THE

 Veterans

-Despite major strides over the past decade, 7% of all homeless adults are veterans.
+Despite major strides over the past decade, about 5% of all homeless adults are veterans.
 Women are the fastest-growing segment of the homeless veteran population and now comprise 11% of the total number of veterans experiencing homelessness.

 Chronically homeless